Palmetto Bugs Pest Contol Exterminator

-Palmetto bugs are a common pest in Florida, especially in parts of Flagler and Volusia Counties, like Port Orange, Ormond Beach, Deltona, Debary, etc….
+Palmetto bugs are a common pest in Florida — especially in parts of Flagler and Volusia Counties like Port Orange, Daytona Beach, Ormond Beach, Deland, New Smyrna Beach, and more.
 While commonly referred to as “palmetto bugs,” these pests are technically the American cockroach and got their nickname for their affinity for spending significant time underneath palm leaves.

 Identifying Palmetto Bugs

-Palmetto bugs look like cockroaches because they technically are cockroaches--the American cockroach.
-They’re reddish brown and can grow up to 1.5 to even 2 inches.
+Palmetto bugs look like cockroaches because they technically are cockroaches.
+They’re reddish-brown and can grow up to 1.5 to 2 inches.
 Both male and female palmetto bugs have wings.
 While they can fly short distances, most often, they use their wings to glide from trees and buildings.

 Palmetto Bug Infestations - Where to Find Them

-Palmetto bugs got their name from living underneath palm tree leaves and are usually found under bushes, in decaying logs, near wet areas like pools--all things that are common in parts of Florida like Volusia and Flagler Counties.
+Palmetto bugs got their name from living underneath palm tree leaves and are usually found under bushes, in decaying logs, or near wet areas like pools — all things that are common in parts of Florida like Volusia and Flagler Counties.

 In Florida, palmetto bugs often live in close proximity to humans.
 They like warm, tropical weather and prefer dark and damp areas.
-Many areas of homes provide excellent shelter for palmetto bugs, including near pools, in sprinkler systems, in the foundations of houses, storm drains and even places that homeowners do see regularly, like underneath roof shingles.
+Many areas of homes provide excellent shelter for palmetto bugs — including near pools, sprinkler systems, the foundations of houses, storm drains, and even places that homeowners see regularly like underneath roof shingles.

 Another way to spot palmetto bugs is to look for their eggs.
 Palmetto bugs lay egg capsules containing a little over a dozen eggs.
 They tend to lay egg capsules weekly and can lay up to 75–90 egg capsules over a lifetime.